 Making these Thai Chicken Wraps is incredibly easy.
 After all, that’s the point.
 Right?

 First and foremost, gather your ingredients.
-I purchased most of the non-perishable ingredients from The Marketplace rather than facing the gauntlet of temptation I like to call the supermarket.
+I purchased most of the non-perishable ingredients from Whole Foods via amazon rather than facing the gauntlet of temptation, which is what I like to call the supermarket.

 Ok, I exaggerate…a little.